BRANDS

 Miss Sixty

-Miss Sixty launched in Italy in 1991 under the Sixty Group, built around sexy denim and body-conscious fit.
-It became a defining label of early-2000s silhouettes.
-Hardware, low-rise proportions, and loud confidence were the whole point.
+Miss Sixty was built around sexy denim and body-conscious fit.
+It became a defining label of early-2000s silhouettes: hardware, low-rise proportions, and loud confidence were the whole point.

 -